EXPIRY DATES: A RECOMMENDATION OR REQUIREMENT?

 Good news!
 With the adaption of the following hygiene practices, you can prolong the shelf life of your products:

-- Always wash your hands and cleanse your face with any organic cleanser prior to using skincare.
+- Always wash your hands and cleanse your face with any natural face cleanser prior to using skincare.

 - Good packaging can be a lifesaver for organic skincare products.
 Invest in products that have a pump on them as scooping out product with your fingers can also get some bacteria into the product.
 But if you already own such products and don’t want to throw them, try using a clean spatula to take the product out of it.